khulnasoft/integrations-core/tomcat/README.md

 ### Missing `tomcat.*` metrics

-The Datadog Agent collects JMX metrics with either `Catalina` or `Tomcat` as bean domain names with the Datadog Agent version **7.49.0** or later.
+The Khulnasoft Agent collects JMX metrics with either `Catalina` or `Tomcat` as bean domain names with the Khulnasoft Agent version **7.49.0** or later.
 Older versions only collect metrics with `Catalina` as the bean domain name.
 Standalone Tomcat deployments have metrics under domain `Catalina`, but embedded Tomcat deployments (such as with Spring Boot) have metrics under domain `Tomcat`.

-If the Datadog Agent version is older than **7.49.0**, and if the exposed Tomcat metrics are prefixed with a different bean domain name such as `Tomcat`, copy the default metrics from the `metrics.yaml` file to the `conf` section of the `tomcat.d/conf.yaml` file and modify the `domain` filter to use the applicable bean domain name.
+If the Khulnasoft Agent version is older than **7.49.0**, and if the exposed Tomcat metrics are prefixed with a different bean domain name such as `Tomcat`, copy the default metrics from the `metrics.yaml` file to the `conf` section of the `tomcat.d/conf.yaml` file and modify the `domain` filter to use the applicable bean domain name.

 ```yaml
 - include: